New Jerusalem: Revelation 21:22

 Verse 22 marks a sudden and remarkable shift in New Jerusalem apocalyptic rhetoric: "I saw no temple in the city, for its temple is the Lord God Almighty and the Lamb."
 Following with the tradition of 3 Baruch and 4 Sibylline Oracles, Revelation foresees an eschaton without the Temple.
 Why has the Revelation suddenly denied an eschatological Temple?
 Verse 23 sheds light on this disparity.

 Verse 23 proclaims, "And the city has no need of sun or moon to shine on it, for the glory of God is the light, and its lamp is the lamb."
 For the author of Revelation, there is no need for a Temple because the Lord will be the New Jerusalem's eternal light and Jesus (the lamb) will be its lamp.
-This re-interpretation utilizes Isaiah to make its case:
+This re-interpretation uses Isaiah to make its case: